iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 **Remarks**

 A closed function is not enough for the function to be continuous, but a continuous function on a compact region is enough for it to be a closed function.
+If the region is not compact, limit will go out of the domain of the function and horizontal asymptopes of the function is not part of the epigraph.

 ---
 ### **Coercive Function**

 This characteristic of function is key to existence of minimizers for function.
-It eliminate the case where minimizers of some function is only attained at infinity.
+A coercive function cannot attain minimizers that are infinitely farway from the origin.

-**Coersive Defintion**
+#### **Def | Coersive Defintion**
 > Function $f:\mathbf{E}\mapsto \mathbb{\bar{R}}$ is coercive if for any sequence $x_i$ with $\Vert x\Vert_i\rightarrow \infty$ it must be that $f(x_i)\rightarrow + \infty$.

 **Remarks**